Ryan Tannehill: 2021

-2022 season
+2022

-In the Titans' 21-20 Week 1 loss to the New York Giants, Tannehill played well, throwing for 266 yards and two touchdowns.
-However in the Titans' 7-41 loss to the Buffalo Bills the following week where Tannehill threw two interceptions, Tannehill was benched for rookie Malik Willis in the third quarter.
+In the Titans' 21–20 Week 1 loss to the Giants, Tannehill played well, throwing for 266 yards and two touchdowns.
+However, in the Titans' 41–7 loss to the Bills the following week where Tannehill threw two interceptions, Tannehill was benched for rookie Malik Willis in the third quarter.
 He suffered an ankle injury in Week 7 and missed the next two games.
 He then aggravated the injury in Week 15, missed the following game, before being placed on injured reserve on December 29, 2022.
+In 12 games, he finished with 2,536 passing yards, 13 passing touchdowns, and six interceptions to go with two rushing touchdowns.